sam9750/SENG-LIVE-011022-phase-1/README.md

 ## Before Every Subsequent Lecture

-1. Run `git stash` on your local machine to store any changes you made in your local copy of the repository during the previous lecture.
-2. Click on the Fetch & Merge button on your fork of the repository on GitHub.
+1. Click on the Fetch & Merge button on your fork of the repository on GitHub.
-3. Run `git pull` from within the attached terminal of your local copy of the repository in VS Code.
+2. Run `git pull` from within the attached terminal of your local copy of the repository in VS Code.

+## Merge Conflicts

+If all goes well, you should not encounter merge conflicts when you follow this workflow as part of participation in lecture.
+There is one scenario where they might come up, so I want to describe it here and how to address it.

+### Scenario

+Say these events happen in this order:

+1. Your lecturer sends out a message in Slack notifying the class that starter code is ready to fetch and merge before lecture.
+2. You go through the steps above and pull down the updated code to your machine.
+3. You start taking some notes there and attempting to solve problems in the starter code.
+4. The lecturer notices something in the lecture code that they want to change and pushes another commit to the lecture repo.

+In this case, going through the `fetch & merge` and `git pull` workflow may result in what's called a merge conflict.
+The safest thing to do in this situation is to run `git stash` locally to hide your changes in your local repository so that the `pull` from GitHub goes off without a hitch.
+You can still view the code within your stash within VSCode and you can even return it to your machine with `git stash pop` if you like.

+If this scenario arises, your lecturer will generally communicate the change in advance, so this scenario should be rare.
+But, should it happen, this is one approach you can take to get around any potential problems.